 Prop K is San Francisco's voter-approved half-cent sales tax for transportation.
-Prop K generates approximately $100 million annually for improvements like new buses and light rail vehicles, street paving, bike lanes, pedestrian safety improvements, and more.
+The half-cent sales tax generates approximately $100 million annually (pre-pandemic) for improvements like new buses and light rail vehicles, street paving, bike lanes, pedestrian safety improvements, and more.

 The Transportation Authority administers the Prop K program according to the Prop K Expenditure Plan.